 What is a healthy diet?

-- Eating small meals throughout the day and being aware of your portion sizes
+- Eating regular meals throughout the day to help manage portion sizes.

-- Eating foods from all five food groups each day, including two serves of fruit and five serves of veggies
+- Eating foods from all five food groups each day e.g. two serves of fruit and five serves of veggies

 - Choosing foods low in total fat and saturated fat (lean meat and low-fat dairy products)

-- Limiting foods or drinks with added sugar and salt
+- Limiting foods or drinks with high amounts of added sugar and salt

-- Choosing high fibre carbohydrate foods, like whole grains, long-grain rice, pasta, legumes, and oats
+- Choosing high fibre and carb foods e.g. whole grains, long-grain rice, pasta, legumes, and oats

 What will my healthcare team do?